jezzsantos/queryany/samples/ri/README.md

 * DTO (Data Transfer Objects),
 * REST Resources,
 * Application Layer (DDD Application Layer),
-* Entities (DDD Entities), ValueObject (DDD ValueObject), Aggregates
+* Entities (DDD Entities), ValueObjects (DDD ValueObject), Aggregates, Domain Services, Repositories and Events
-* Repositories

 In terms of data flow, a typical REST API call results in an interaction like this:

 * Messages come in over the wire on HTTP into Service Operations of the API.
-The API de-serializes the HTTP request into DTO's that define a REST command.
+The API de-serializes the HTTP request into DTO's that define an application *command*.
-* The API Service Operations, grouped by REST resource type, then validate the inbound DTO command, and delegate execution to a Application  Layer.
-(In this scheme, DTO's are deconstructed to component properties - to save on mapping to another layer of DTO's).
+* The API Service Operations, grouped by REST resource type, then validate the inbound DTO *command*, and delegate execution to an appropriate Application  Layer.
+(In this scheme, DTO's are deconstructed to component properties - to save on having another mapping layer).
-* The Application Layer takes the deconstructed DTO properties, and instantiates and/or dehydrates entities from repositories, co-ordinates and instructs entities to do things (Tell-Dont-Ask), and then if necessary dehydrates the change in Entity state back to persistence.
+* The "Application Layer" takes the deconstructed DTO properties, and instantiates and/or dehydrates entities from repositories, co-ordinates and instructs entities to do things (Tell-Dont-Ask), uses domain services if necessary, and then if necessary, dehydrates the change in Entity state back to persistence.
 * The Application Layer then converts the entities to DTOs, and hands them back to the API.
-* The API layer then serializes the DTO over the wire, and handles the conversion of exceptions to HTTP status codes and descriptions.
+* The API layer then serializes the DTO over the wire, and handles the conversion of exceptions to HTTP status codes and status descriptions.

-> Important: This reference implementation is not part of the QueryAny library/package, just an example of using QueryAny used in practice.
+> Important: This reference implementation is not part of the QueryAny library/package, just an example of integrating QueryAny in practice.

 The RI has tried not to be too strongly opinionated about the layout and naming of files/folders/assemblies on disk, other than to assume that in a small to medium sized product you too would likely split your projects/components into logical, testable layers for maintainability, reuse and future scalability (scale out), as your product grows.